Codecademy/docs/content/javascript/concepts/strings/terms/startsWith/startsWith.md

 ## Definition

-Check whether a string begins with the specified characters.
+Checks whether a string begins with the specified characters.
 It will only return a boolean value, either `true` or `false`.

 ## Syntax